openSUSE/news-o-o/_posts/2011-04-16-opensuse-weekly-news-issue-171-is-out.markdown

 <td align="center" >![](http://www.linux-community.de/var/ezwebin_site/storage/images/internal/nachrichten/neues-spielzeug/simutrans.png/364956-1-ger-DE/simutrans.png1_medium.png)
 </td></tr></table>

+â€œ

-[MakeUseOf/Tim Brookes: OpenBVE “ A Free Train Simulator For Windows, Mac &
+[MakeUseOf/Tim Brookes: OpenBVE â€“ A Free Train Simulator For Windows, Mac &
         Linux](http://www.makeuseof.com/tag/openbve-free-train-simulator-windows-mac-linux/)

 Do you fondly remember playing with a train set as a child?
-Maybe you™re currently
+Maybe youâ€™re currently
-      overseeing the 12.23 from King™s Cross from the safety of your attic, well into your adult life?
+      overseeing the 12.23 from Kingâ€™s Cross from the safety of your attic, well into your adult life?

 Despite a few commercial efforts, fully-fledged train simulators are rather thin on the